Invitation to Non-members

 • HAND IN for NAN BORTHWICK SALVER and PETER ROURKE SALVER (See details on Competitions Page)

-Jan 15 Members Night – Sandeman.
+Jan 15 Members’ Night – Sandeman.
 This evening we are giving you the chance to show us some of your photos!
-We are offering 4 or 5 members the chance to show us some of their photos in the informal setting of the Sandeman Room.
 It’s meant to be a relaxed and enjoyable evening, with no formal talk or script required.
-You can say as much, or as little, as you wish, about your photos.
 Digital images will be shown on a large monitor and you are also welcome to bring along prints.
 These have been really successful evenings during the past two years!
-If you would like to be involved, please contact the programme secretary (contact details to be added later).
-There is also a second Members Night on 11th March.
+If you would like to be involved, please contact the programme secretary David Moran (email@example.com).
+There is also a second Members’ Night on 11th March.
+This evening we are pleased to welcome Jimmy Herd who will show us some slides (remember those!), Sandie Smith talking about travel photography and Graham Robb showing us his expertise at taking photos at football matches.
+Malcolm Lind will round off the evening by discussing entries for the Birnam exhibition which takes place during September 2020 and which has the theme ‘Unexpected’.
+This promises to be a really interesting evening!

 Jan 22 – Niall Benvie.
 ‘Greater Than 2 Seconds.’
 Niall Benvie has worked in environmental communications for many years as a photographer, designer and writer.
 He has published 6 books and is a columnist for ‘Outdoor Photography’ magazine.
 He believes that the biggest challenge that photographers face today is retaining the audience’s attention for more than a couple of seconds.
 Even extraordinary images of, for example, diving kingfishers or shows of northern lights, barely earn a second glance.
 Niall’s presentation looks at some of the innovative techniques that he uses to catch the viewer’s eye and to hold their attention.
 This presentation should appeal to photographers of all genres who are looking to improve their photography.
 You can see some of Niall’s work here: https://niallbenvie.photoshelter.com/index